Awlywerd History, Family Crest & Coats of Arms

 Early History of the Awlywerd family

-Another 117 words (8 lines of text) covering the years 1500, 1626 and 1669 are included under the topic Early Awlywerd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Awlywerd research.
+Another 59 words (4 lines of text) covering the years 1500, 1626 and 1669 are included under the topic Early Awlywerd History in all our PDF Extended History products and printed products wherever possible.

 Awlywerd Spelling Variations